Introduction

 - CMMC: Emphasizes the need for strong access controls, including 2FA, to protect controlled unclassified information (CUI).

-- NIS2 Directive: Mandates robust security measures for critical infrastructure, where 2FA can play a crucial role.
+- NIS2 Directive: Mandates robust security measures for critical infrastructure, where 2FA directly supports compliance.

 By integrating 2FA, organizations can demonstrate compliance and strengthen their security posture against evolving threats.